 The Holocaust: An Interdisciplinary Inquiry

 This course presents an interdisciplinary inquiry into the destruction of European Jewry during World War II.
 How was it that in the 20th century, in the midst of civilized Europe, a policy of genocide was formulated and systematically implemented?
-We will examine the Holocaust within the contexts of modern European history, Nazi ideology and practice, the Jewish experience in Europe, the history of anti-Semitism, and the psychology of human behavior.
-Data will be drawn from films, literature, art, memoirs, theology, and historical investigations.
+We will examine the Holocaust within the contexts of modern European history, Nazi ideology and practice, the Jewish experience in Europe, the history of anti-Semitism and the psychology of human behavior.
+Data will be drawn from films, literature, art, memoirs, theology and historical investigations.
 An ongoing concern of the course will be the significance of the Holocaust in political discourse and in our own thinking as individuals.
-When a faculty member from religious studies, modern languages and literatures (German) or history is teaching the course, students may count it toward majors in history, modern languages and literatures (German) or religious studies.
+When a faculty member from religious studies, modern languages and literatures (German) or history is teaching the course, it counts toward the history, German or religious studies majors.